French upright bass

 upright bass.
 Really, the center of French violin making has

-was classified as a "department" of France rather than
+classified as a "department" of France rather than a city.
+A

-a city.
-A region, found far northeast.
-There are several
+region, found far northeast.
+There are several folk tales

-folk tales about exactly who or when the first violins were made.
+about exactly who or when the first violins were made.
+One

-One being that a maker named Tywersus (an Italian
+being that a maker named Tywersus (an Italian none the

-none the less), appeared in Mirecourt and taught a small group of
+less), appeared in Mirecourt and taught a small group of men how to

-men how to make violins, and that was the birth of the Mirecourt
+make violins, and that was the birth of the Mirecourt school!

-school!
-Only problem is that there was never any mention or
+Only problem is that there was never any mention or instrument ever

-instrument ever made or discovered by such a maker.
-Mirecourt
+made or discovered by such a maker.
+Mirecourt was churning out

-golden age period) would have to be considered the 19th century.
+would have to be considered the 19th century.
+Primarily the

-While it's not possible to list all of the important bass makers
+possible to list all of the important bass makers (or firms) that

-(or firms) that made French upright basses, here is a short one
+made French upright basses, here is a short one just for interest

 French upright bass makers: